The Top 5 Things to Think About When Approaching EAL

 Your job is not to explain, it is to show and then name.

-Three: Re-think your ‘shared’ understandings.
 We tend to use short-hand language with our pupils because we assume that there is a shared understanding about similar school experiences, accepted slang, family experiences, cultural knowledge, holidays.
 The longer we have been teaching, especially if we teach a majority ethnicity, the worse we are.
-Do not assume your students know what you mean.
+Do not assume your students know what you mean!

 Past tense, anyone?

 For example, if you are a history teacher and you need a Vietnamese pupil to write about events in the past, you are going to be disappointed by your student’s lack of past tense.
 Well, guess what?
-There is no past tense in Vietnamese.
+There is no past tense in Vietnamese (or Thai or Cambodian)!

-Many African languages, Turkish, Spanish, Hungarian and Basque all agglutinate.
-That means the words all stick together, literally.
+Many African languages as well as Turkish, Spanish, Hungarian and Basque all agglutinate.
+That means the words ‘stick together’, literally.
 For example, ‘I gave it to him’ in all these languages looks like ‘Igaveitohim’.
-This means that students may be unused to separating and putting in subject and object pronouns as well as ordinary pronouns.
+This means that students may not be used to separating and putting in subject and object pronouns as well as ordinary pronouns.
 In fact, following pronouns through a text and referencing back to whom or what they refer is supremely difficult for many EAL pupils and something that needs to be taught explicitly.

 Getting the point?
 Google the grammar of your students’ home language and see where it takes you.
 When in doubt, ask your EAL lead – or contact me!